-Standard Accommodation Letter: Each Letter is for a specific academic year, as shown on the header.
+Each letter is for a specific academic year, as shown on the header.
 The beginning of the letter highlights for the faculty and student the nature of accommodations in general and how any information related to accommodations are to be handled.
 This is followed by instructions as to how to complete the Accommodation Letter form.
 It is recommended that the instructor keep a copy of the completed and signed Accommodation Letter form for their own records.
 The original is to be returned to the student.
-The student should take their completed and signed Accommodation Letter forms to ODS, so ODS can scan them and attach them to the student's record as documentation of the interaction concerning the accommodations between the instructor and the student.55
+The student should take their completed and signed Accommodation Letter form and attach them to the student's record as documentation of the interaction concerning the accommodations between the instructor and the student.

-The Letters include all accommodations for the student, so it is possible that an accommodation might not apply to a specific class (e.g., recording lectures in an online class).
-Some Letters are accompanied by an informational sheet that the student would like to share with the instructor (ex., soft skills handout), a form that needs to be discussed between the instructor and the student (ex., Disability Safety Plan), or an agreement to be signed by the instructor and the student to be returned to ODS (ex.
-Recorded Lecture Agreement).
+The letters include all accommodations for the student, so it is possible that an accommodation might not apply to a specific class (e.g., recording lectures in an online class).
+Since disabilities are varied and classes have different essential functions behind their requirements, the option of "other" is included to allow flexibility for the student and instructor to create their own ways to facilitate a specific accommodation.
+Some letters are accompanied by an informational sheet that the student would like to share with the instructor.